- paddle.nn.functional. nll_loss ( input, label, weight=None, ignore_index=- 100, reduction='mean', name=None )

 weight (Tensor, optional) – Weight tensor, a manual rescaling weight given to each class.
 If given, it has to be a 1D Tensor whose size is [C, ].
 Otherwise, it treated as if having all ones. the data type is float32, float64, Default is

-ignore_index (int64, optional) – Specifies a target value that is ignored and does not contribute to the input gradient.
+ignore_index (int, optional) – Specifies a target value that is ignored and does not contribute to the input gradient.
+Default is -100.

 reduction (str, optional) – Indicate how to average the loss, the candicates are